 I'm also doing my best to truly slow down, no matter how uncertain or scary that may be.
 I'm refining my self-care tools/priorities so that I can be of better service to my patients and a more conscious steward of this earth.
 I've heard lots of people say, "make the most of your time off" or "hope you're enjoying your forced staycation."
 This is interesting to me as it doesn't feel like time off at all, let alone a staycation.
 These statements put too much pressure on our already guilt/excess laden culture and thus, my curious place as of late.
 The uncertainty of our current situation has lead to global fear/overwhelm/anxiety; our routines have been disrupted and many of us are unemployed or attempting to work from home and looking after children; we have decreased boundaries and outlets to relieve stress; increased distractions; excess news intake.......................

 Putting pressure on ourselves to get things done, tackle old to-do lists, and maximize productivity doesn't make a lick of sense during a global pandemic.
 It is futile as well as being deleterious to our health and wellbeing.
 I'm focusing on not having a to-do list at all and exploring again what it means to surrender.
 Perhaps I'll put some notes around the house that say, "let whatever you do today be enough."
 In the meantime, I am continuing to think of ways that I might be able to assist/support my patients and the community during this time and from my home.
 We are all suffering in different, yet very similar ways right now and I feel compelled to keep the lines of communication open.
 I will be updating this blog with resources/information (and potential ramblings).
 Previous posts can also be helpful during this time so I encourage you to peruse and please share if you feel any of the material would be helpful to someone you know.
-You can also click here to subscribe in order to receive notifications about new blog posts.
-No spam! - I dislike that stuff as much as anyone else.
-I am open to any suggestions about content you might like or anything else I can provide that would be useful for you.
+I am open to any suggestions about content you might like or anything else I can provide that would be useful to you.
 I'm all ears!
-And, just a reminder - I am a one-woman show, which means (in addition to everything else) I do all the tech/website stuff so if you have any problems with subscribing or the website please let me know.
+And, just a reminder - I am a one-woman show, which means (in addition to everything else) I do all the tech/website stuff so if you have any problems with the website please let me know.

 See below for the aforementioned resources/information: